jayd0d0/To-Do-List/README.md

 # To-Do-List
-Simple to-do list using React.
+Simple to-do list using React and TailwindCSS.